MicrosoftDocs/globalization/globalization/localization/localization-file-formats.md

 CAT tools often have proprietary formats for storing terminology.
 If you want to use a terminology list from one CAT tool with another CAT tool, the TermBase eXchange (TBX) format can be used as an interchange format.
 Like XLIFF, it is an XML-based format that pairs the source and target language strings of a term and includes a definition for the term.
 The latest version, TBX 3.0, is defined by ISO 30042:2019.

-For more information, refer to Managing terminology .
+For more information, refer to [Managing terminology](managing-terminology.md).

 ### Description of the TBX format